 Referred to as “The Pain Trio”, they work individually, or together synergistically without any worry about health issues from long-term use, or from using more than the recommended dosage.

-You may be aware from other pages on this website that my husband and I both have osteoarthritis, and our testimony includes the fact that neither of us take pharmaceutical drugs anymore for pain—we've accomplished arthritis relief naturally!
+You may be aware from other pages on this website that my husband and I both have osteoarthritis, and our testimony (found by scrolling The Pain Trio link above) includes the fact that neither of us take pharmaceutical drugs anymore for pain—we've accomplished arthritis relief naturally!

 For background information explaining the natural ingredients for each product, please click the following link: Three Natural Pain Products.

-Here’s a thumbnail on Pain Relief Complex, one of the three products mentioned above, that replaced aspirin/ibuprofen and made a remarkable difference in the treatment of my husband's knee arthritis and my neck arthritis, as well as my recurrent back pain (click the bold blue link below for price and information on this one product):
+The natural complex for pain relief is one of the three products mentioned above, that replaced aspirin/ibuprofen and made a remarkable difference in the treatment of my husband's knee arthritis and my neck arthritis.
+It also helped with my recurrent back pain.
+It features a patented blend of clinically tested boswellia along with safflower extract.
+It is ideal for those whose work or daily activities and recreation puts stress on joints.
+It's also helpful for those who don't work out regularly but experience joint pain, especially if chronic.
+(Click the bold blue link below for price and information on this one product):

 This natural dietary supplement in tablet form consists of a combination of 1000 mg of clinically proven boswellia extract (resin) standardized to 4% total boswellic acid and a patent-pending 150 mg of safflower extract.
 It provides pain relief for overworked joints, promotes flexibility and overall comfortable movement and is gentle on the stomach.
 It contains no-aspirin, is not habit-forming and is completely safe.

 I highly recommend Pain Relief Complex for arthritis pain relief based on its properties and personal experience.
 The longer we take it the more our pain subsides...naturally.